Inngest Alternatives

 • +Already running in many Node.js stacks

-• +Full control via Redis backend
+• +Full control via Redis backend with no vendor lock-in

 • +Battle-tested at billions of jobs across the ecosystem